arturochian/datascience-2015/lessons/14_close_out_supervised/README.md

 7. What are some parameters we can tune?
 8. When should we use trees?
 9. When should we NOT use trees?
+10. Can we use trees for regression, not just classification?
+11. When to use regression trees vs linear regression?

 ## ANNs
 0. How do the inputs and the weights play a role in classifying a new sample?